atomisthq/docs/docs/automations/command-examples.md

             .then(() => Success, failure);
 ```
 With [this handler](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/editor/UpdateCopyright.ts) running
-in our automation client, we can initiate PRs on all repositories that have an out-of-date Copyright
+in your automation client, you can initiate PRs on all repositories that have an out-of-date copyright
-notice with one `@atomist update README copyright year` in Slack.
+notice with a single invocation of `@atomist update README copyright year` in Slack.

 ## Inspect code across repositories

-Which repositories are up to current coding standards?
-We can write an automation to check for us.
+This command checks which repositories are up to current coding standards.

-For a quick example, let's check which repositories have a current copyright notice in the README.
-I want to report on every repository: Does it have a copyright notice?
+For the sake of clarify, this example checks which repositories have a current copyright notice in the README.
+It then reports on every repository: Does it have a copyright notice?
 If so, is it up-to-date?

 Here is [that reviewer](https://github.com/atomist/automation-client-samples-ts/tree/master/src/commands/reviewer/ReviewCopyright.ts).
 Take it and modify it for your purposes.